Actify

 Same slot each week, different game

-Week 2: run a collaborative game (mini escape room puzzle, group word chain).
-Week 3: run a creative game (60-Second Pitch, drawing challenge).
-Week 4: run a competitive game (speed trivia, bracket tournament).
-By rotating types, you discover which format your specific team responds to best.
-Some teams love competition.
-Others love collaboration.
+Week 2: collaborative (mini escape room puzzle, group word chain).
+Week 3: creative (60-Second Pitch, drawing challenge).
+Week 4: competitive (speed trivia, bracket).
+Rotating types reveals which format your team responds to.
+Some teams love competition; others prefer collaboration.
 You won't know until you test all three.

 Weekly game announcement